sachinmallabade/Weather-Monitor-Application/README.md

    git clone  https://github.com/sachinmallabade/Weather-Monitor-Application.git

 2. Open the WeatherMonitorApp folder in STS(spring tool suite)
-3. Create a database in MySQL named as rule_engine_db
+3. Create a database in MySQL named as weatherdb
 4. Run a Project as Spring Boot App
 5. Open the command prompt and redirect to weather-monitor-ui folder
 6. make sure that you have installed node js